sodikabdullaev/nc-news/README.md

 ### Introduction

 The web app is powered with REST API so that it can interact with different platforms.
 [PSQL][psql] is used as a database and [node-postgress][npl] to connect with.
-The aim of the project is to replicate news websites such as Reddit and etc. Testing is done with JEST and Supertest.
+The aim of the project is to replicate news websites such as Reddit and etc. Testing is done with [Jest][jst] and [Supertest][stst].

 ### Installation